clicksuku/sundarkp-olist-commerce/README.md

 alt="A group of logos on a white background Description automatically generated" />

-# Run with Local Docker Mage + GCP BQ & GCS Bucket
+# Run against GCP Bucket, BigQuery with Mage Orchestrator run in a docker on the local machine

   ## Pre-requisite Steps